 Chocolate cake is one of those things that can be made 100 different ways.
-These are my 10 most favorite ways to make the best gluten free chocolate cake, but I’ve got plenty of other recipes for chocolate cake here on the blog and in my cookbooks.
+These are my 10 most favorite ways to make the best gluten free chocolate cake, but I’ve got plenty of other recipes for chocolate cake here on the blog.

 Some chocolate cakes are richer and denser than others (I’m looking at you, flourless chocolate cake and chocolate fudge cake), for the die-hard chocolate lovers in your life (maybe including you?).
 I love chocolate, but I pretty much love everything so that’s neither here nor there.

 My gluten free son doesn’t hate chocolate but doesn’t love it either.
 My two girls and my husband are deep, rich chocolate lovers.

 So if it’s one of the girl’s birthday cake, it’s got to be chocolate all the way.
 But no one wants a birthday cake that my son isn’t going to eat more than one bite of, so I’ve got a chocolate cake recipe that makes everyone happy: devil’s food cake!